frankhecker/minimal-mistakes/_posts/2013-08-18-cafes-and-bakeries-in-ellicott-city-going-and-coming.md

 title: Cafes and bakeries in Ellicott City, going and coming
 tags:
 - howardcounty
-- Bean and Burgundy Bread
+- beanandburgundybread
-- Cooks N Cakes
+- cooksncakes
-- Ellicott City
+- ellicottcity
-- Food
+- food
-- Matcha Time Cafe
+- matchatimecafe
-- Shilla Bakery
+- shillabakery
 ---

 To get back in the blogging habit, a quick note on what’s going on food-wise in my part of Howard County, namely Route 40 in Ellicott City and the historic downtown: